 1.Scroll down 2.
 Make up your mind 3.
 Air down your lungs 4.
 Jump up your saddle

 Here is the classic road version of Mogast.
 Mortirolo, Gavia and Stelvio all in one whisper.
 The alpine roller coaster we got addicted to.

-Partially inspired to last year edition this route includes approx. 45 kilometers of unpaved roads and broad mountain paths.
-The starter is going to be a sort of remix version of the Mortirolo, including tarmac, gravel and concrete sections before ending up in fabulous Eita.
-But watch out, before getting there, as in every good fairy tail you will have to conquest a castel.
+Partially inspired to last year edition is designed for Mountain Bike/heavy Gravel lovers.
+This route includes also approx. 45 kilometers of unpaved roads and broad mountain paths.
+The starter includes tarmac, gravel and concrete sections before ending up in fabulous Eita.
+But watch out, before getting there, as in every good fairy tale you will have to conquer a castel.

-Almost ten kilometers long and mostly flat, the Decauville, leads you back to the fairy tale dimension and to the Fraele towers.
-In Cancano some more strong feeling might await you as the route crosses the dam before some more rough material: the section between Cancano and the Stelvio pass junction.
+Almost ten kilometers long and mostly flat, the Decauville road, leads you back to the fairy tale dimension and to the Fraele towers.
+In Cancano some more strong feeling might await you as the route crosses the dam before some more rough and tough material: the section between Cancano and the Stelvio pass junction.
 Here only the Stelvio is left to go.
 And, we believe, it does not need any introduction.

 GET TO THE POINT

 We are sure you will choose the smartest way to reach us and that you have your CO2 footprint in mind.
 In any case, we listed below some tips:

 – by bike: Casanatura is only few bike minutes from Tirano, which is located in the heart of the Italian Apls on the border with Switzerland.
 This means about 170 km from Milan, 180 km from Bolzano and 260 km from Zurich.
 Once you arrive in Tirano look for the River and then find the bridge on the road leading to Bormio.
 At that point begins a comfortable cycle path that will take you to our headquarter in few minutes.
 Here the map from Tirano train station: Tirano_to_Casanatura